jlevy/og-equity-compensation/README.md

 🚧 Much more on dilution and growing equity value.
 Infographic.

-🚧 Perhaps THIS is the material that belongs in “What is equity worth?”.
+🚧 Structure: Perhaps THIS is the material that belongs in “What is equity worth?”.
 Either that section can become a general overview of what to expect re: how value is determined and how it changes, and/or move the details on selling stock in “What is equity worth?” to a section on how to sell—and THERE we can learn how to do that!